ipilcher/fdf/README.md

 normally (assuming that the network has been configured to route all of the required traffic).

-FDF forwards broadcast and multicast discovery packets between different networks, enabling discovery protocols designed for "flat" networks to work across multiple subnets.
-(FDF does **not** concern itself with unicast responses.
-Routing of those packets must be enabled via the normal mechanism used in the network.)
+FDF forwards broadcast and multicast discovery packets between networks, enabling discovery protocols designed for "flat" networks to work across multiple subnets.
+FDF does **not** normally concern itself with unicast responses.
+Routing of those packets must be enabled via the normal mechanism used in the network.
+(But see the [IP set filter](ipset-filter.md).)

 > **NOTE:** The multicast DNS (mDNS) protocol does not follow the traffic
 > pattern described above.  mDNS queries and responses are **both** typically